 It’s challenging to protect them from insects and diseases organically, but I keep trying and learning.
 For nine years now I’ve grown more and more plants, and increased my experience with organic gardening.

 In addition to the plants I cultivate and nurture, I enjoy foraging on our 200+ acre farm.
 I collect raspberries, blackberries, gooseberries, huckleberries, and mushrooms.
 Occasionally, we’ll get something like persimmons, pawpaws, or possum grapes.

 I feel gleeful like a kid when I’m able to prepare a meal with foods that we’ve raised and foraged ourselves.
 It’s a great feeling to be self-sufficient in that way.
 I’m overwhelmed at how much God provides for us.

-One of my ideas about country life is that you can have as many animals as you want, so we’ve also had fun raising an assortment of animals.
-We used to have a dog named Hattie, and she once had a litter of thirteen puppies.
+One of my ideas about country life is that you can have as many animals as you want, so we’ve also had fun raising an assortment of them.
+We used to have a dog named Hattie, and she once had a litter of thirteen.
 It seems like we also had a litter of kittens around the same time.